DiamivaeBro/YARBS/README.md

 ## IT'S JUST ALPHA

-Script really is not ideal and i need to rewrite some components.If you see any bugs, please report them on issues
+Script really is not ideal and i need to rewrite some components.
+If you see any bugs, please report them on issues

 ## How to use?